top of page

 • Fiber-rich whole foods

-Intermittent fasting can support these — but can’t replace them.
+Intermittent fasting can support these - but it cannot replace them.

 Final Thoughts: Is Intermittent Fasting Right for You?

-For many women, gentle intermittent fasting in menopause improves energy, appetite control, and body composition.
-But pushing too hard can make symptoms worse.
+For many women, gentle intermittent fasting in menopause improves:

 The best approach?